 The Wrap brings you all the latest news on women’s rights around the world, including:

-- 🏳️🌈 LGBTQIA+ victories in Chile and Mexico
+- 🏳️🌈 New rights for LGBTQIA+ couples in

 Read on for more.
 And if you want to be up-to-date on feminism worldwide, follow us on Twitter and Instagram.

 INDONESIA — Indonesia will punish sex outside of marriage with up to a year’s imprisonment under a new penal code.
 Unmarried couples will also be prohibited from living together, with the code declaring cohabitation an ”offence to decency”.
 Abortion will remain illegal, and punishable by up to 10 years in prison, except in cases of rape.
 The penal code also bans insulting the president or state institutions and expressing any opinion contrary to Indonesia’s state ideology.
 Human rights groups have said the laws are ”toxic” and erode long-held freedoms.
 The code is expected to come into effect in three years’ time.

 AFGHANISTAN — Women can no longer enter parks, fairs, gyms and other recreational spaces in Kabul following a Taliban ruling in November.
 This ban is just the latest to bar women from aspects of public life, joining earlier restrictions on access to education, most professional jobs and the ability to travel without a male guardian.
 Women are also required to wear a burqa in public spaces.

 EUROPEAN UNION — The European parliament has passed new rules to ensure greater female representation on the boards of EU-listed companies.
 The Women on Boards directive will take two years to be implemented and will apply to all companies with more than 250 employees.
 The objective is for 40% of non-executive management positions and at least 33% of executive management posts to be held by women by June 2026.
 In cases where two candidates are equally qualified, priority must go to the under-represented sex.
 Member states will be obliged to sanction companies that fail to implement the rules.